Independent Assurance Initiative · Est. 2026

 Pre-Publication Assurance · Computational Vascular Biology

 A research group engaged RIQA for pre-publication methodological assurance of a multi-modal vascular biology study integrating bulk RNA-seq, single-cell transcriptomics, in vivo phenotyping, and image-based lesion quantification.
-The engagement focused on cluster stability assessment and cell-type specificity verification.

 F-301 · scRNA-seq cluster boundary instabilityModerate